Linda is a seasoned writer and bedroom authority. She loves sharing design trends, decor ideas, and useful tips with her readers.

-If you are tired of hand-me-down furniture pieces but can’t afford something new, why not give them a makeover?
+Have you ever bought hand-me-down furniture pieces because you can’t afford something new?
+Luckily, you can make them good as new by giving them a makeover with paint!
 Paint is a great way to extend the life of quality furniture pieces.
 If the wood is in good shape and the piece is well built and solid, there’s no reason you can’t tap into your inner artist and recycle that old table into something special!

 Crackling, alligator finish, or crazed effects resemble old paint that has broken down over time.
-You’ll need a base coat, crackle medium, and a coordinating or contrasting top coat.
+You’ll need a base coat, crackle medium, and a coordinating or contrasting topcoat.
 Apply a generous coat of crackle medium over the dried base coat to create large cracks.
-For a fine crazing, apply a light coat of crackle medium.
-While the crackle medium is still tacky, brush on the top coat in the same direction.
+For fine crazing, apply a light coat of crackle medium.
+While the crackle medium is still tacky, brush on the topcoat in the same direction.
 This effect is perfect for a rustic dining room or kitchen.

 White vintage chic furniture adds a comfy, casual feel to a coastal living room or cute cottage bedroom.
 Prime your wood furniture, then brush or spray on a bright or soft white shade.
-Rough up the finish with fine grit sandpaper to give it a weathered look.
-Add a bit of age by using a wash of light brown glaze—it’s a fabulous way to accentuate intricate carved details.
+Rough up the finish with fine-grit sandpaper to give it a weathered look.
+Add a bit of age by using a wash of light brown glaze—it’s a fabulous way to accentuate intricately carved details.
 Protect the paint with a coat of clear or lightly tinted finishing wax.

 10 Tips for Painting Furniture

 - It's best to sand and paint outside on a nice day or in a room with windows open.

 - Use a canvas drop cloth or a plastic sheet so that paint splatters on concrete or floors.

 - Take the pieces apart and remove the hardware so that you can paint flat surfaces, cracks, and corners.

 - You might want to use a paint primer to create a smooth surface.